 Expected Speakers for BICA 2026

-The following speakers are expected to shape the flow of BICA 2026 presentations.
+The following speakers shape the flow of BICA 2026 presentations.

 Igor Pivovarov